kristijorgji/code-challenges/README.md

-# code-challenges
+# Code challenges
-In this repo I will post my solutions to different code challenges in different programming languages
+In this repository I will post my solutions to different code challenges in different programming languages